Suzuki Alto: Nissan Pixo

 The Nissan Pixo is the "sister car" to the Suzuki Alto.
 Mechanically, both cars are very similar; however, there are a few notable exterior differences, including the main grille and headlamps.
 It was launched at the 2008 Paris Motor Show and was available in Europe from 2009 to 2013.
 Because it was developed and built cheaply in India, the Pixo was sold for just under £7,000.
 In the summer of 2013, the Pixo was withdrawn from UK showrooms.

 The Nissan Pixo was reviewed, and subsequently mocked, by Top Gear in series 17.
 The review became a Top Gear challenge where Jeremy Clarkson and Richard Hammond bought cars on the second hand market for the same price as a new Pixo.
 Clarkson bought a 2002 Mercedes CL600 for £6995, and Hammond bought a 1994 BMW 850ci for £6,700.
 James May defended the Pixo, arguing that it was more modern, reliable and economical than the two luxury cars.

+The Pixo nameplate was revived as a rebadged Renault Twingo E-Tech, which was unveiled on 23 September 2026.